jfpoilpret/fast-arduino-lib/dox/spi-devices.md

 simultaneously transmitted by that device.
 - `spi::SPIDevice.transfer(const uint8_t*, uint16_t)`: send a packet of bytes to the slave SPI device, but trash any bytes simultaneously transmitted by that device.
-- `spi::SPIDevice.end_transfer()`: finished the current transfer to the slave SPI device, that was initiated with `spi::SPIDevice.start_transfer()`.
+- `spi::SPIDevice.end_transfer()`: finish the current transfer to the slave SPI device, that was initiated with `spi::SPIDevice.start_transfer()`.

 Any feature implementation in `MySPIDevice` will always consist in a sequence of calls to the methods above, like: